imnewteachme100/resolutions-search-template/README.md

 ## Prerequisites

 1. **MongoDB Atlas Cluster**: Ensure you have a MongoDB Atlas cluster set up.
 You can create one [here](https://www.mongodb.com/cloud/atlas).
+See [this repository](https://github.com/projectrefuge/resolutions-data-engr-sample) for a sample script and docs to upload data to MongoDB Atlas.

 2. **AWS Account**: You need an AWS account to access AWS services.